OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 In the previous example, `selectedRange` is set and its `address` property is loaded when `context.sync()` is called.

-Since `sync()` is an asynchronous operation, you should always return the `Promise` to ensure the sync operation completes before the script runs.
-Doing so ensures that the `sync()` operation completes before the script continues to run.
-If you're using TypeScript or ES6+ JavaScript, you can `await` the `context.sync()` call instead of returning it.
-For more information about optimizing performance with `sync()`, see [Excel JavaScript API performance optimization](../excel/performance.md).
+Since `sync()` is an asynchronous operation, you should always return the `Promise` object to ensure the `sync()` operation completes before the script continues to run.
+If you're using TypeScript or ES6+ JavaScript, you can `await` the `context.sync()` call instead of returning the promise.

+#### Performance tip: Minimize the number of sync calls

+In the Excel JavaScript API, `sync()` is the only asynchronous operation, and it can be slow under some circumstances, especially for Excel on the web.
+To optimize performance, minimize the number of calls to `sync()` by queueing up as many changes as possible before calling it.
+For more information about optimizing performance with `sync()`, see [Avoid using the context.sync method in loops](../concepts/correlated-objects-pattern.md).

 ### load()